Lightstreamer/helm-charts/DEPLOYMENT.md

 > [!WARNING]
 > Make sure to enable authenticated access in a production deployment.

-### Dashboard Configuration
+### Dashboard

+The embedded _Monitoring Dashboard_ is a handy tool to watch the status of the Lightstreamer Broker in real time and to administer the Lightstreamer Broker via the embedded JMX web client
 The Lightstreamer Dashboard provides a web interface for monitoring and managing a Lightstreamer instance.

 To configure the dashboard:

 ```yaml
 dashboard: